Hotchain-HOTX/Hotchain/README.md

   - RPC 6990

 Testnet Ports :
-  - P2P 10500
+  - P2P 19069
-  - RPC 11000
+  - RPC 16990

-A total of 60M HOTX were premined.
+A total of 4.26M HOTX were premined at [block 1](https://explorer.hotchain.me/block/1)

 ### Block Rewards

-Find out more about our block reward and percentages on our [website](https://www.hotchain.me) .
+Find out more about our block reward structure on our [website](https://www.hotchain.me)

 License
 ----